Ser and Estar Hedgehog Story

 This short story illustrates the difference between SER and ESTAR.

-It includes a video, worksheets + an Online Quiz:
+It includes a video, Gap Fill Worksheet +, Story Transcript and Online Quiz:

 SER – soy, eres, es, somos, sois, son